hongming 6c4b0b3b87

 Releases are automatic on a green merge to main (CTO standing directive, 2026-06-10) — no manual tag or approval gate:

-1. Land changes via reviewed PR (2 non-author approvals + CI green).
+1. Land changes via a reviewed PR with required non-author approvals and required status contexts green on the exact head.

-4. The tag trips publish-runtime.yml → builds wheel + sdist → publishes to the Gitea package registry → its propagate job opens .runtime-version bump PRs on each consumer template.
-Merging a template bump trips that template's publish-image.yml, which bakes the pinned wheel into a fresh image, pushes ECR :latest + :sha-<7>, and auto-promotes the digest into the control-plane runtime_image_pins (prod + staging).
+4. The tag trips publish-runtime.yml → builds wheel + sdist → publishes to the Gitea package registry → its propagate job opens .runtime-version bump PRs on each of the four maintained workspace templates.
+Merging a template bump trips that template's publish-image.yml, which bakes the pinned wheel into a fresh image, pushes :latest + :sha-<7> to the Gitea OCI registry at registry.moleculesai.app, and auto-promotes the digest into the control-plane staging runtime_image_pins.
 Agents boot from the promoted pinned image (runtime baked at build, not pip-installed at boot).
+Production pin promotion remains separate and explicit; it requires its own reviewed control-plane change.

-Loop guard: the bump commit is authored by the release bot and its message carries [skip-bump]; auto-release.yml's guard job skips when github.actor is the bot OR the HEAD message contains [skip-bump].
+Loop safety: the release bot creates a tag only; there is no bump commit or bot-actor guard.
 The tag push does not match on: push: branches:[main], so cutting the tag never re-enters auto-release.yml.

 Manual bump (escape hatch): edit version = in pyproject.toml in a PR and tag runtime-vX.Y.Z on main post-merge; publish-runtime.yml still fires on any runtime-v* tag.